UMAprotocol/UMIPs/UMIPs/umip-152.md

 But if they fail to do so and a malicious transaction comes through right before an UMA voting cycle, the DAO should consider having an extra failsafe that allows for rapid rule changes through some mechanism outside of UMA's oracle.

-For example, the rules may specify that they will "shut down" and become invalid if 50% of voters in an emergency Snapshot poll, or 3-of-5 signers on some committee, vote to invalidate them.
+For example, the rules may specify that they will "shut down" and become invalid if 50% of voters in an emergency Snapshot poll, or 3-of-5 signers on an emergency multi-sig, vote to invalidate them.
 In that scenario, UMA voters will check if the shutdown condition was triggered when evaluating a proposal.

+It is also possible that the DAO will have an emergency multi-sig with the power to delete proposals directly (see below).

+### Continued Use of an Emergency Administrative Multi-Sig
+In the long run, it should be possible to replace multi-sig control of a Gnosis Safe, with all governance actions going through the Optimistic Governor.
+While the Optimistic Governor is being implemented, however, and best practices around DAO rules are being established, it may be useful to retain a multi-sig as an emergency override mechanism.

+This multi-sig can protect against failures caused by unclear or inadequate rules or by some issue with the Optimistic Governor itself.
+However, it is important to remember that the continued existence of an emergency multi-sig adds additional trust assumptions, and it is possible for rogue multi-sig signers to override actions that were approved through the DAO's stated governance system or the will of the DAO expressed through a SafeSnap vote.

+Over time, the signing threshold for the emergency multi-sig can be increased to make it harder for the multi-sig to overrule the normal function of the Optimistic Governor, and eventually the multi-sig administrative powers can be dropped entirely.

 ### Poorly Formed Proposals
 It is possible that transactions in a proposal may not match the intent of the proposer and may not be well understood by potential disputers.
 As a result, bad transactions may go through and result in loss of funds or accidents in smart contracts controlled by a Gnosis Safe.